quietui/quiet/docs/docs/components/browser-frame.md

 ### Changing the size

 The browser frame scales based on the current font size.
+To adjust it, set the `font-size` property with CSS.

 ```html {.example .flex-col}
 <quiet-browser-frame label="Smaller" style="font-size: 12px; --body-padding: 4rem 1rem; text-align: center;">